Skip to main content

 It happens when the full node's database (namely, the ledger) is in an unreliable state.
 As explained by the message, this occurs when the full node does not shut down properly — e.g., the process was abruptly killed, or the machine turned off.

-Solution (1) is a process that takes time.
-In turn, solution (2) entails the initial synchronization of the ledger from genesis block, which is a process that takes even longer.
-However, one can expedite solution (2), by using a snapshot (of the ledger), making it by far the fastest approach.
+Restart your full node from an empty database.
+This solution entails the initial synchronization of the ledger from genesis block, which naturally takes a long time.
+However, one can expedite it by using a snapshot (of the ledger).

 If you want to carry out this solution using a snapshot, see Slow initial synchronization.